Jaish-e-Mohammed: 2016

-A week after Narendra Modi's visit, in January 2016, the group launched an attack on the Pathankot air base in which seven security personnel were killed.
+A week after Narendra Modi's visit to Pakistan, the group launched an attack on the Pathankot air base in which seven security personnel were killed.
 This was immediately followed by an attack on the Indian consulate in Mazar-i-Sharif in Afghanistan.
 Both India and Pakistan condemned the attack and stayed on course with their peace process.
 Pakistan has also followed on the leads provided by India and carried out raids on the offices of JeM.
 It announced the formation of a joint investigation team with India to investigate the attack.
 It was also announced that Masood Azhar was taken into "protective custody".
 However, JeM issued a statement denying that anybody had been arrested.

 In April 2016, the JeM chief Masood Azhar was said to be free but "within reach, if needed".
 According to Riaz Hussain Pirzada, the Member of National Assembly from Bahawalpur, the "breeding grounds" still remained and the madrassas were still being financed.
 According to an official, Nawaz Sharif ordered the Counterterrorism Department to crack down on the organisation but, in a high-level meeting, the army chief General Raheel Sharif pressured the Prime Minister to hand over the crackdown to the Army, after which "no one knows what happened".
 Dawn reported the Punjab Chief Minister Shahbaz Sharif as saying that, whenever civilian authorities took action against certain groups, the security establishment worked behind the scenes to set them free.
 The government however denied the accuracy of the report.

 Following the onset of the 2016 Kashmir unrest in Indian Jammu and Kashmir, all the jihadi groups in Pakistan held rallies in major cities like Lahore.
 The JeM was seen openly raising funds for jihad.
 In September 2016, jihadi militants attacked the Indian brigade headquarters in Uri, close to the Line of Control in Jammu and Kashmir.
 The attack resulted in the death of 19 soldiers, described as the deadliest attack in over two decades.
 India suspected JeM for the attack.
 It also made its feelings felt with heavy rhetoric, the Indian Home Minister calling Pakistan a "terrorist state" and noting that the perpetrators were "highly trained, heavily armed, and specially equipped".
 Pakistan denied involvement.

+Subsequently in November 2016, the Nagrota Army base attack was orchestrated.
+All hostages were unharmed but multiple casualties were reported from the Indian Army while trying to diffuse the situation.

 India then launched a diplomatic offensive, trying to isolate Pakistan in the world community.
 On 28 September, it declared that it had carried out "surgical strikes" on alleged JeM camps in Pakistani-administered Kashmir.
 The claim was however denied by Pakistan.